SNSystems/dexter/LTL_work.md

 DexVerify(Eventually(And(Expect('a', 5), Eventually(Expect('b', 1)))))
 ```

+For more examples have a look in dexter/examples/LTD. Please be aware that the
+prefix "xfail_" indicates that running that test should result in a failure.

 ## 2. Motivation

-We needed a better way to represent the changes in program state.
-[TODO] Write more about why we chose LTL and talk about regex
-e.g. explain what you can do here that you can't with other dexcommands
+[TODO] Write this section

 ## 3. Thoery
 The DexVerify command formulae are based on Linear Temporal Logic (LTL).